jshannon75/geog4300/Labs/Lab 1_ Descriptive stats/Lab1_Loading_data_and_basic_stats.md

     ## 3     South Region  22.78074 23.75806  8.338996 0.3660547 13.48387
     ## 4      West Region  16.11225 16.12500 10.504552 0.6519604 16.38602

-***Question 3 (6 points):** Adapting the command above, create a table that shows the mean, median, standard deviation, CV, and IQR for the prcp variable.
-Based on this table, are these data skewed or roughly normal in distribution?
+***Question 3 (6 points):** Adapting the script above, create a data frame that shows the mean, median, standard deviation, CV, and IQR for the ***prcp*** variable.
+Based on these data, are these data skewed or roughly normal in distribution?
 Which measures of central tendency and dispersion should you use as a result?*

 We can also look at variables over time.
 For instance, we can use facet\_wrap with boxplot to see how the distribution of maximum temperatures varies by region: